marcotrosi/diffee/README.md

 	- Print information on differences (checksum, size, modtime).
 - 🟢 `--swap/-w`
 	- Swap sides.
+- 🟢 `--include <regex>`
+	- Include paths that match the regex pattern.
+Can be used multiple times.
+- 🟢 `--exclude <regex>`
+	- Exclude paths that match the regex pattern.
+If `--include` is used `--exclude` is applied on paths matching the _include regex_.
+Can be used multiple times.
 - 🟢 `--nocolor/-n`
 	- Print without colors.
 - 🟢 `--version/-v`